picosonic/js13k-2022/devdiary/diary.md

 At one point I had a gradient background, but decided this didn't really fix the low colour palette theme, plus it took up valuable bytes I could use elsewhere, so that went.

-I like the way characters spawn witha release of particles so kept that in.
+I like the way characters spawn with a release of particles so kept that in.
 I made a lot more of the particle system as I went on, and use it heavily on the intro screen, enemy damage, spawning, dust when hitting floor and later on the invulnerability power up.

 The clouds are randomly added on to the level and drawn first to make them appear in the background, they tend to appear only in the top half of the level and move in a subtle parallax way.
 Some of the later levels make use of solid clouds for you to stand on (like the Dizzy series) but it's meant as something you can discover rather than being told about.